berkgurdamar/RNASeq-Pipeline/README.md

   -P [], --p_val_threshold []           p-value threshold for pathfindR (default = 0.05)
   -I [], --iterations []                iteration number for pathfindR (default = 25)
   -D [], --create_DAG []                Create Directed Acyclic Graph (DAG) of commands (default = NO)
 ```

-RNASeq-Pipeline works with gzipped .fastq files.
+RNASeq-Pipeline can only works with `.fastq.gz` files.
 Input names should be;

 - For pair-end samples: `{sample_name}_{1 or 2}.fastq.gz`
 - For single-end samples: `{sample_name}.fastq.gz`

 ## Example Command

-If reference genome indexed before, RNASeq-Pipeline automatically uses the path in the `--star_index` argument.If not, index genome will be created into the `--star_index` path.
+If reference genome indexed before, RNASeq-Pipeline automatically uses the indexed genome path in the `--star_index` argument.
+If not, index genome will be created into the `--star_index` path.

 ```
 python rnaseq-pipeline.py --samples sample1 sample2 sample3 \